PLCnext/vplcnextcontrol/README.md

 ## Contributing

-You can participate in this project by [submitting bugs and feature requests](https://github.com/PLCnext/OSSTemplate/issues).
-Help us by checking *this guide* how bugs are reported.
+You can participate in this project by [submitting bugs and feature requests](https://github.com/PLCnext/vplcnextcontrol/issues).
-Please let us know if anything is not working out as expected.
+Furthermore you can help us by discussing issues and letting us know where you have problems or where others could struggle.

 ## Feedback

-* Ask a question in our [Forum](https://www.plcnext-community.net/index.php?option=com_easydiscuss&view=categories&Itemid=221&lang=en).
+* Ask a question in the [PLCnext Community's Forum](https://www.plcnext-community.net/forum/#/categories)
-* Request a new feature on [GitHub](CONTRIBUTING.md).
+* Request a new feature or example to be added on [GitHub](CONTRIBUTING.md)
-* File a bug in [GitHub Issues](https://github.com/PLCnext/vplcnextcontrol/issues).
+* File a bug in [GitHub Issues](https://github.com/PLCnext/vplcnextcontrol/issues)

 ## License